IconoclastLabs/motion-rubberstamp/README.md

 overlay for your iOS app icon that includes your version, commit and branch information so you can know exactly what version of your app is running on your device, or so that beta testers can easily report which version they are running.
+If your icons don't need to be updated, the motion-rubberstamp won't do anything.

 ## Installation